<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Is your military family heading overseas soon?
 Here are nine things I wish I’d known before moving to Germany.

-9 Things to Know Before Moving to Germany1) Driving on the Autobahn isn’t as scary as you might think.
+9 Things to Know Before Moving to Germany1) Driving on the Autobahn isn’t as scary as you think.

 2) Learning the language goes a long way.